-Part I. Segregation/Tax Increment Revenues § 469.174, subd.
-25 Tax increment includes: 1.
+Part I. Segregation/Tax Increment Revenues 8 460 174 Note: Tax increment includes: § 469.174, subd.
+25 Note: Tax increment includes: 1.
 Taxes paid by the captured net tax capacity, but excluding any excess taxes, as computed under section 469.177; 2.
-Interest or other investment earnings on or from tax increments received after July 1, 1997; 3.
-The proceeds from the sale or lease of property, tangible or intangible, to the extent the property was purchased by the authority with tax increments after June 30, 1997; 4.
-Principal and interest received on loans or other advances made by the authority with tax increments after June 30, 1997; 5.
-Repayments or return of tax increment to the authority under agreements for districts for which the request for certification was made after August 1, 1993; and 6.
-Market value homestead credit paid to the authority under Minn.
-Stat. § 273.1384, subd.
-1( repealed , 2011 Minn.
-Laws, 1 st Spec.
-Sess. ch.
-7, art.
-6, §27). § 469.177, subd.
+The proceeds from the sale or lease of property, tangible or intangible, to the extent the property was purchased by the authority with tax increments received after June 30, 1997; 3.
+Principal and interest received on loans or other advances made by the authority with increments after June 30, 1997; 4.
+Interest or other investment earnings on or from tax or from tax increments received after July 1, 1997; and 5.
+Repayments or return of tax increments made to the authority under agreements for districts for which the request for certification was made after August 1, 1993. § 469.177, subd.
 5 Did the authority segregate tax increment from this district in a special account or accounts on its official books and records, or segregate it as otherwise established by resolution to be held by a trustee for the benefit of bondholders?
 Part II.
 Interfund Loans § 469.178, subd.
 7 For interfund loans made after July 31, 2001, to finance TIF eligible expenditures, was the loan or advance authorized by resolution before the money was transferred, advanced, or spent, whichever is earliest? § 469.178, subd.
 7 Are the terms and conditions for repayment of the loan in writing, and do they include, at a minimum, the principal amount, the interest rate, and the maximum term? § 469.178, subd.
 7 Does the interest rate on the loan or advance not exceed the greater of the rates specified under section 270C.40 or 549.09, as of the date the loan or advance was authorized? § 469.178, subd.
 7 Note: An authority or municipality may advance or loan money to finance TIF expenditures from "its General Fund or any fund under which it has legal authority to do so."
-Part III.
-Four-Year Knock Down Rule § 469.176, subd.
-6 If, after four years from the date of certification of the original net tax capacity of the district, no demolition, rehabilitation, or renovation of property or other site preparation, including qualified improvement of a street adjacent to a parcel but not installation of utility service including sewer and water systems, has commenced on a parcel in the district, was that parcel excluded from the original net tax capacity of the district?
-Note: The TIF authority must submit to the county auditor, by February 1 of the fifth year following the year in which the parcel was certified, evidence that the required activity has taken place on each parcel in the district.
+Part III, Four-Year Knock Down Rule Part III.
+Four-Year Knock Down Ruie § 469.176, subd.
+6 Note: If, after four years from the date of certification of the original net tax capacity of the district, no demolition, rehabilitation, or renovation of property or other site preparation, including qualified improvement of a street adjacent to a parcel but not installation of utility service including sewer and water systems, has commenced on a parcel in the district, no additional increment may be taken from that parcel, and the original net tax capacity of that parcel shall be excluded from the original net tax capacity of the district.
+Did the TIF authority submit to the county auditor, by February 1 of the fifth year following the year in which the parcel was certified, evidence that the required activity has taken place on each parcel in the district?
 Part IV.
 Decertification § 469.177, subd.
 12 A. Was this TIF district decertified when the earliest of the following times was reached: 1.
-The statutory maximum duration limit under section 469.176, subdivisions 1b to 1g; § 469.176, subd.
-1 2.
+The statutory maximum duration limit under section 469.176, subdivisions § 469.176, subd.
+1 1b to 1g; 2.
 The maximum duration limit as provided in the TIF plan;